 Scott Schroeder Executive Director

-Joyce has more than five years of experience as a Congressional Aide for the federal government, working in program and grant management, foreign affairs, as well as agency casework and government relations.
-Prior to that, she worked with the United Nations Association on developing programs and communications.
+Joyce has more than five years of experience as a congressional aide for the federal government, working in program and grant management, foreign affairs, as well as agency casework and government relations.
+She began her career in global health and international development as a program assistant with the United Nations Association to develop innovative programs, initiatives, events, and communications that raise awareness about the Sustainable Development Goals.
 Joyce received a BA in International Development Studies from the University of California Irvine and a Masters in Public Affairs and Strategic Communication from American University.

 Moira Cahan Grant Specialist

 Moira has more than 10 years of experience in public health-related philanthropy, working in both grant-making and fundraising.
 She began her career in global health and international development as a program associate at the Futures Group in Washington, DC.
 After moving to St. Louis in 2005, she focused on domestic health care and health policy issues as a program officer at the Missouri Foundation for Health.
 In her recent position at the Forsyth Institute in Boston, Moira oversaw the corporate and foundation relations effort to raise funds for oral health research and community programs.
 Moira has a BA in Spanish from Davidson College and a Masters in Public Health from the George Washington University.

 Amanda is a graduate of Lesley University in Cambridge, MA where she received a BA in Global Studies.
 During her studies, she pursued her interests in global health and international development through her coursework as well as internships with various nonprofits, including Kupenda for the Children, an organization that provides medical intervention, education, and advocacy for children with disabilities in Kenya.
 She also studied abroad in Tanzania and Spain.